-I am a spec of fleshy mundaneness speeding down a familiar highway, encased in an orange conveyance manufactured out of metal, plastic, and rubber.
+I am a speck of fleshy mundaneness speeding down a familiar highway, encased in an orange conveyance manufactured out of metal, plastic, and rubber.
 This is my minuscule life.

 My eyes flow through each layer of the sky as my car travels slightly over the speed limit.
 An act of tempered rebellion not egregious enough to be a costly addition to the list of misjudgments perpetrated with a certain cadence of regularity over the years.

 I am a small, quiet, mass of humanity sitting dutifully behind the steering wheel.
 Stuck in the repetitive loop of adulthood, necessity perched on one shoulder, desire resting on the other.